johndoe6345789/BlockWar/DESIGN_BRIEF.md

 ### Overview

-A robust CI/CD (Continuous Integration/Continuous Deployment) pipeline is essential for UnrealForts development, ensuring code quality, catching regressions early, and automating the build and deployment process.
+A robust CI/CD (Continuous Integration/Continuous Deployment) pipeline is essential for BlockWar development, ensuring code quality, catching regressions early, and automating the build and deployment process.
 The pipeline will handle code validation, automated testing, builds, and deployment to various environments.

 ### Pipeline Architecture